shaktisuman/searchparty/README.md

 #### 1. Corpus:

 ###### Instruction
 Create a corpus of News articles.
-Your corpus should contain at least: o 1,000 articles o 100,000 words
+Your corpus should contain at least:
+o 1,000 articles
+o 100,000 words

 Note: you are free to download freely and publicly available News articles corpora from public websites such as: http://www.nltk.org/nltk_data/

 ###### Implementation

-- [x] To be added..

 We would be working with **The Reuters-21578 benchmark corpus, ApteMod version** corpus of NLTK.